macadmins/umad/README.md

 ### Timer Final
 The time, in seconds, to restore the umad GUI to the front of a user's window.
 This will occur indefinitely until the UI is closed or MDM is enrolled.

-This is when the MDM cutoff is one hour or less
+This is when the MDM cutoff is one hour or less.
 ```xml
 <string>--timerfinal</string>
 <string>60</string>